Batman: Arkham Origins: Series continuation

 Batman: Arkham Knight, the successor to Arkham Origins, was announced in March 2014.
-The game, which is a sequel to Arkham City, is once again developed by Rocksteady Studios for PlayStation 4, Xbox One and Microsoft Windows, and is set nine months after the events of Arkham City.
+The game, which is a sequel to Arkham City, was once again developed by Rocksteady Studios for PlayStation 4, Windows, and Xbox One, and is set nine months after the events of Arkham City.
 An animated sequel, Batman: Assault on Arkham, was released on August 12, 2014.
 The film features the Suicide Squad, hinted at during the credits of Arkham Origins, attacking Arkham Asylum to recover information from the Riddler, but their plans go awry when the Joker escapes, and Batman is drawn to the facility.